The key to mental health is in the body

-Healing doesn’t come from insight alone—it needs to be paired with a supported nervous system.
+Healing doesn’t come from insight alone— it’s takes a supported nervous system.

 Somatic therapy offers a gentle, grounded path toward regulation and change.